Trump dismisses warnings that his victory would threaten democracy and says Biden is the real threat | KRDO

 The former president, who faces federal and state charges stemming from his efforts to overturn the 2020 election, said in a speech hosted by the New York Young Republican Club that President Joe Biden “is the real threat to democracy.”

+The former president, who said last week that he wouldn’t be a dictator if reelected “except for Day 1” to address the border and domestic oil production, complained about how those remarks had been characterized, saying he never claimed he wanted to be a dictator.

-Trump said later that those attacks were a “desperate and shameless attempt to distract from the monstrous abuses of power the left is committing before your very eyes.”
+Trump said later that Democrats’ attacks regarding democracy were a “desperate and shameless attempt to distract from the monstrous abuses of power the left is committing before your very eyes.”
 He pointed to more than a dozen state-level petitions to remove him from the 2024 ballot, citing a clause of the Constitution’s 14th Amendment barring those who have engaged in “insurrection or rebellion” from office.

 Biden and Democrats have warned that electing Trump again in 2024 could erode the foundations of American democracy.
 The president said at a fundraiser Saturday in Los Angeles that “the greatest threat Trump poses is to the democracy.”